 Meet our Team

 Born in Kansas City, Dave started playing guitar at an early age.
 He studied with different local Jazz guitarists as a teen, later receiving his music degrees by attending University of Central Missouri and McNally and Smith College of Music in Minneapolis.
 Dave has studied privately with Jazz greats Ray Brown and Anthony Cox.
-He has over 30 years teaching, playing and touring experience.
-He is passionate about sharing his knowledge and skills to others.
+He has over 30 years teaching and playing experience as well as touring around America, Caribbean and Europe.
+Music is Dave's passion and he is all about sharing his knowledge and skills with others to help them achieve their musical goals.
+With over ten years experience working in the SEN sector, Dave also specialises in music lessons for students with sensory impairments.

-With over ten years of entrepreneurship both in the United States and the UK, Dawn Luvin is behind the scenes ensuring the school, teachers and students are running smoothly.
+With fifteen years of entrepreneurship both in the United States and the UK, Dawn is behind the scenes working tirelessly to ensure the school, teachers and students are all running smoothly.
 Additionally, her experience working with children and within the SEN sector allows her to contribute in producing bespoke lessons and workshops designed to ensure music is accessible to all ages and abilities.
+Dawn has a passion for outreach and building relationships.
+She works incredibly hard to ensure the students and families walk into a fun and enjoyable, musical, learning hub.
+Always wanting to enhance the experience of the school for the families and teachers she is now developing her skills by pursuing a Batchelor's Degree in Business and Management with Northumbria University.

 Jen Langton-Sneyd - Vocal Teacher

-Since graduating from the RNCM with both a degree in Session Musicianship and a MMus in Popular Music Performance, Jen has been teaching vocals both as a private vocal coach and as a Lecturer in Voice and Musical Theatre at the University of Chester.
+Since graduating from the RNCM with both a degree in Session Musicianship and a MMus in Popular Music Performance, Jen has been teaching vocals both as a private vocal coach and as a Lecturer in Voice and Musical Theatre at the University of Chester and The Hammond Music School.
 She is a member of the British Voice Association and is the lead singer for Red Room Band, which she has run for the past ten years with her husband, Mike.
 A self-described voice nerd, Jen is passionate about helping people of all ages find their voice.
+Her wealth of knowledge and experience is outstanding which makes her a very busy and popular teacher at the school.

 Ian Bell – Drum Teacher